karthik1288/Record-manager/readme.txt

 	------------------------

 1)Create a table manager and get the reference from mgmtdata.
-2)Assign pool and page pointers to table manager
+2)Assign pool and page pointers to table manager.
 3)Pin the page/record to red.
 4)Mark the address of the deleted with a tombstone with a Leading 'zero'.
 5)Unpin the page.